“Him we preach, warning every man and teaching every man in all wisdom, that we may present every man perfect in Christ Jesus.”

 · 55 % engaged in sexual activity by age 18

-Evangelical Christianity has declined so far that it devalues those who warn against such decline.
+Evangelical Christianity has declined so far that it even devalues those who warn against such decline.
 We view those who hold such standards as bigoted and narrow.
 Tolerance is the central truth about which everything else revolves.
-Today the average Christian would impeach Paul for violating their belief of tolerance.
+Today the average Christian would impeach Paul for violating their belief in tolerance toward objective truth.
 They would indict Luke for saying,

 “Nor is there salvation in any other, for there is no other name under heaven given among men by which we must be saved” (Acts 4:12).